mislavivanda/First_Solana_Project/README.md

 - **Backend**:

-  - The backend functionality is integrated within the Next.js framework, leveraging its API routes for managing data fetching
+  - The backend functionality is integrated within the Next.js framework, leveraging its API routes for managing data fetching.

 - **Database**: